-For net worth tax purposes, a domestic corporation is a corporation or association created or organized under the statutory laws of Georgia.
-A domesticated foreign corporation is a foreign corporation which has agreed under the provisions of Georgia law to be treated as a domestic corporation and to be taxed based upon total net worth.
+For net worth tax purposes, a domestic corporation is a corporation or association created or organized under the Schedule L must be completed on the Georgia copy of the statutory laws of Georgia.
+A domesticated foreign corporation Federal return even if it is not required for Federal purposes. is a foreign corporation which has agreed under the provisions of Georgia law to be treated as a domestic corporation and to be taxed based upon total net worth.

-A dormant corporation must file a net worth tax return and pay the tax to retain its charter.
-A foreign corporation admitted into Georgia must file a net worth tax return until it has withdrawn from Georgia.
+A dormant corporation must file a net worth tax return and pay All corporations filing a short period income and/or net worth the tax to retain its charter.
+A foreign corporation admitted into Georgia must file a net worth tax return until it has withdrawn final return shall compute the net worth in accordance with the from Georgia.
 A corporation with a deficit net worth pays the minimum tax of \$10.00.
 A corporation which has been liquidated and is filing its final income tax return is not required to file a net worth tax return, nor is it entitled to a refund of previously paid net worth tax.

 When two or more corporations file a consolidated return for income tax purposes, a separate net worth tax return must be filed by each subsidiary.
-Visit our website at www.etax.dor.ga.gov for more information, including instructions concerning proper return preparation and mailing.
+Visit our website at http://dor.ga.gov for more information, including instructions concerning proper return preparation and mailing.

-NET TAX DUE OR OVERPAYMENT

-Schedule 3 provides for the computation of net tax due or the net overpayment of the two taxes.
+NET TAX DUE OR OVERPAYMENT Schedule 3 provides for the computation of net tax due or the net overpayment of the two taxes.
 Compute any penalty and interest due for the respective taxes and enter the amounts on the applicable lines.